-The water section of the course shall comprise, for each lane, a series of three lane buovs in racing lane. the first positioned approximately 85 m from the water edge, the second buoy a further 85 m out and the third buoy a further 80 m out (total of 250 m from the beach), all in a straight line.
+The water section of the course shall comprise, for each lane, a series of three lane buoys in each racing lane, the first buoy positioned approximately 85 m from the water edge, the second buoy a further 85 m out and the third buoy a further 80 m out (total of 250 m from the beach), all in a straight line.
 The number of lanes so provided shall depend on the nature of the event, but in general shall be a minimum of two lanes and up to four lanes.

-The distances stated here shall be a general quide but will depend on local conditions.
-In particular, the first buoy should be positioned slightly beyond, and clear of, any wave break For safety and visibility purposes, the buoys used to mark the turning points should be inflatable or other soft-surface type which will not cause damage to boats and equipment and shall each be approximately 150 cm high.
-The first two buovs from the beach in each lane shall be approximately 30 cm diameter and the farthest turning buoy shall be between 50 cm and 100 cm diameter.
+The distances stated here shall be a general guide but will depend on local conditions.
+In particular, the first buoy should be positioned slightly beyond, and clear of, any wave break

+For safety and visibility purposes, the buoys used to mark the turning points should be inflatable or other soft-surface type which will not cause damage to boats and equipment and shall each be approximately 150cm high.
+The first two buoys from the beach in each lane shall be approximately 30cm diameter and the farthest turning buoy shall be between 50 cm and 100cm diameter.

-The distances between buoys in each lane should be equal and in particular that the distance of the farthest buoy from the beach in each lane is eaual.
+The distances between buoys in each lane should be equal and in particular that the distance of the farthest buoy from the beach in each lane is equal.

 For safety purposes the layout of the course shall not allow boats to be travelling in opposite directions in the same water.
 The layout of the course shall also avoid any risks of boats grounding in shallow waters.
-The patterns for the course shall be slalom out and straight back.